Maroc Telecom Logo

 The company name highlights its origins and field of activity, linking the brand to Morocco’s cultural roots through the word “Maroc” and emphasizing its specialization in telecommunications with “Telecom.”

-The Maroc Telecom emblem reflects the company’s expertise, visualizing its dynamic and modern approach to connectivity and technology.
-Every element—from the arc to the geometric shapes—supports the idea of progress, connection, and stability.
+The Maroc Telecom emblem reflects the company’s expertise, showcasing its dynamic, modern approach to connectivity and technology.
+Every element from the arc to the geometric shapes supports the idea of progress, connection, and stability.